 6. Babylights.
 Want strands that look sun-kissed?
 Well, you don’t actually have to spend any time outside to get them!
 Consider babylights, which are super-skinny highlights that are generally one shade lighter than your natural color.

-If you’re opting for a complicated technique or you want to make a major change (like going from dark brown to platinum), your best bet is to see a professional colorist, as you may need to book multiple sessions at the salon to achieve your desired color.
+If you’re opting for a complicated technique or you want to make a major change (like going from dark brown to platinum blonde), your best bet is to see a professional colorist, as you may need to book multiple sessions at the salon to achieve your desired color.
 But if the change you want to make is simple and you’re interested in DIY dyeing, picking the right coloring kit is key.
-Here are a few options from L’Oréal Paris you should have on your radar.
+Here are a few options you should have on your radar.

-Before you reach for the dye, it’s important to understand that you may need to treat your hair differently once you’ve colored it.
+Before you reach for your at-home hair color, it’s important to understand that you may need to treat your hair differently once you’ve actually colored it.
 To keep your locks feeling soft and to preserve the life of your new hue, follow these tips.

 1. Use a shampoo and conditioner formulated for color-treated hair.
 You invested a lot in getting a new look, so don’t wash that color down the drain.
-Opt for hair care products formulated for color-treated hair, like the L’Oréal Paris Hair Expert Color Vibrancy Intensive Shampoo and L’Oréal Paris Hair Expert Color Vibrancy Intensive Conditioner.
-The shampoo and conditioner are formulated with an antioxidant + UV filter to help protect the hair fiber and preserve color.
+Opt for sulfate-free hair care products that are formulated for color-treated hair, like the L’Oréal Paris EverPure Repair & Defense Shampoo and L’Oréal Paris EverPure Repair & Defense Conditioner.
 Massage the shampoo into wet hair, lather, then rinse.
-Follow up by applying the conditioner and leaving it on for one to three minutes.
+Follow up by applying the conditioner and leaving it on for 1-3 minutes.

-2. Add a mask to your routine.
+2. Add a hair mask to your routine.
 Sometimes, color-treated hair needs a little extra love.
-That’s where a mask comes in.
-Use one, like the L’Oréal Paris Hair Expert Color Vibrancy Intensive Ultra Recovery Mask, once or twice a week.
+That’s where a hair mask comes in.
+Use one, like the L’Oréal Paris EverPure Repair Remedy Balm, once or twice a week.
 After shampooing, slather on the mask and leave it on for three to five minutes before washing out.